Skip to content

 register => 63001:VerySecret@register.allstarlink.org

-3. Restart asterisk with systemctl restart asterisk
+3. Restart Asterisk with systemctl restart asterisk

 node63001*CLI> iax2 show registry